midnight-mary/carpentries-collab-2023-11-16/episodes/spacy.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Understand the steps involved in spaCy's text processing pipeline.
+- Understand the components of spaCy's text processing pipeline.
 - Understand the fundamentals of Python syntax.
 - Write simple Python code in Jupyter Notebook to run spaCy commands.
+- Recognise the affordances of different spaCy objects.

 ::::::::::::::::::::::::::::::::::::::::::::::::